 previous work .

-Both requirements must be met before IACUC approval
+Both requirements must be met before IACUC approval of an animal use protocol

-can be obtained.
+may be obtained.

 When submitting a protocol request to the IACUC, the narrative of the database search must include the names of the databases used, the date the search was performed, the time period covered in the search, and the search strategy.